- Home

-In the past, we’ve written about the importance of building and maintaining strength and balance as we age, but flexibility makes up an important part of physical fitness too.
+We’ve previously written about the importance of building and maintaining strength and balance as we age, but flexibility makes up an important part of physical fitness too.

-There are huge benefits to being flexible; including improved posture, mobility, and muscle coordination, as well as a reduced risk of muscle soreness and injuries.
+There are huge benefits to being flexible; including improved posture, mobility, muscle coordination, and a reduced risk of muscle soreness and injuries.
+Plus, these benefits are great for helping you adopt a more positive, relaxed state of mind.

-Although some people are naturally more flexible than others, flexibility is something that can be learned and developed by incorporating regular stretching into your routine.
-What you eat can also play a significant role in making your body more flexible, with some foods being particularly good at helping to keep you supple.
+Although some people are naturally more flexible than others, flexibility is something that can be developed by incorporating regular stretching into your routine.
+What you eat can also play a significant role in making your body more flexible, with some foods being particularly good at helping keep you supple.

-This might mean being able to reach down and put your socks on, or play with your grandchildren without feeling the strain.
-Or it could be about improving form, technique, and overall performance during other types of exercise, like weight training or running.
+The level of flexibility that’s right for you is usually very personal.
+This might mean being able to reach down and put your socks on, or play with grandchildren without feeling any strain.
+Or, it could be about improving form, technique, and overall performance during other types of exercise, like weight training or running.

 What does it mean to be flexible?

-However, when a group of soft tissues around a joint are mobilised and stretched regularly, their ability to move through an unrestricted and pain-free range of motion can be improved, and/or maintained.
+However, when a group of soft tissues around a joint are mobilised and stretched regularly, their ability to move through an unrestricted and pain-free range of motion can be improved and/or maintained.

-Your level of flexibility will depend on a variety of factors, including genetics, anatomical structure, gender, age, activity levels, and history of injury or disability.
+Your level of flexibility will depend on a variety of factors, including genetics, gender, age, activity levels, and history of injury or disability.
 It can also be specific to individual joints and muscle groups, meaning that some parts of our bodies can be more flexible than others.

 Why is improving and maintaining our flexibility important as we get older?